simolus3/drift/CONTRIBUTING.md

 ### Building the documentation

 We use `build_runner` to build the documentation.
-The [readme](docs/README.md) contains everything you need to know go get started.
+The [readme](docs/README.md) contains everything you need to know to get started.